trevordmiller/slides-intro-to-graphql/src/index.md

 ---

-# About me
+# A bit about me

 ---

-# Outline

-- Overview
-- Syntax
-- Examples
-- Tools
-- General Info

----

-# Overview

----

-## GraphQL at the Church
+# GraphQL at the Church

 - Going forward, the stack team is evaluating adding support for GraphQL
 - The starter will not include GraphQL by default